vanHeemstraSystems/camunda-headstart/README.md

 Based on "[CamundaCon] Orchestrating Microservices from Modeling to Production" at https://www.youtube.com/watch?v=G2gAd85h_F4

+Based on "[CamundaCon Live 2020.1] Microservices Orchestration and Integration using Workflow Automation" at https://vimeo.com/camunda

 Dockerhub for Camunda at https://hub.docker.com/r/camunda/camunda-bpm-platform/

 **Camunda: The Universal Process Orchestrator**